 The kitchen can be difficult to light; as different areas of the room require different lighting schemes.
 For instance, you’ll want to put bright lighting over the kitchen island, but you’ll want to have dimmer lighting in areas of the kitchen that are not used as often.
 If you have a wide sink, an open bar, or a beautiful kitchen island, pendant lights will be your best choice, both functionally and stylistically.

 The bedroom needs warm lighting, nothing more.
+We have a few bedroom wall light ideas that you might find useful.
 You’ll want to center the room around task lighting, that way you’ll be able to read while relaxing, or watch television with a lamp on by your bedside table.
 Living rooms operate nicely with a dimmer switch, but bedrooms do, too.
 If you decide on a dimmer switch, you’ll be able to provide bright light when necessary, like during cleaning.

 A bedroom is a place where light becomes a necessity.
 Sconces and bright LED lights are recommended above the mirrors in the bathroom, as these areas are key focal points in the bathroom.
 Be sure to put these lights near face height, as you’ll get the best usage out of them here.

 We’ve covered the types of lights, the lighting options you have, and a few examples of what lights to put in the different rooms of your house.
 Now, the choice is all yours, but at least you know all you need to know to start your lighting endeavors!